Supply Chain Dashboard: 5 Examples + Template

 • Internal spreadsheets

-Next, I’ll give you a plug-and-play template so you don’t have to start from scratch.
+Next, I’ll walk you through a plug-and-play template so you don’t have to start from scratch.

 Use This Free Supply Chain Dashboard Template (Built for Actual Supply Chains)

-1. Buy an overpriced BI tool no one logs into
+1. Buy an overpriced BI tool that no one actually uses

-2. Waste 3 weeks in meetings figuring out what to include
+2. Spend weeks in meetings figuring out what should be on the dashboard

-We put together a free Supply Chain Dashboard Template that covers a clear view of your supply chain by tracking essential metrics such as:
+We put together a free Supply Chain Dashboard Template that gives you a clear, practical view of your supply chain by tracking essential metrics such as:

-• Inventory Levels: Monitor stock quantities to prevent shortages or overstocking.
+• Inventory Levels: Monitor stock quantities to avoid shortages and overstocking

-• Supplier Performance: Evaluate suppliers based on delivery times and product quality.
+• Supplier Performance: Evaluate suppliers based on delivery speed and product quality

-• Delivery Timelines: Keep track of shipment schedules to ensure timely deliveries.
+• Delivery Timelines: Track shipment schedules to ensure on-time deliveries

 How to Use the Template: Step-by-Step